 Most, if not all of these measurement factors should help you understand where you are in terms of reaching the objectives you’ve set out to achieve for your off-page optimisation tactics.
 They will also offer an insight into what may need improving within your strategy, for example if there are very few link clicks to your website from a guest blog you’ve written, then perhaps it wasn’t the best site to feature a blog, in terms of appealing to your target audience.

-If you ask a business what their main goal for SEO is, often the answer will be to rank at the top of the search engine results pages (SERPs).
-However, It’s not always possible for a business to rank so high at a national (or even global) level, but it is possible to ensure your website is optimised to appear in local searches.
+If you ask businesses what their main goal for SEO is, often the answer will be to rank at the top of search engine results pages (SERPs).
+However, it’s not always possible for a business to rank so high at a national (or even global) level, but it is possible to ensure your website is optimised to appear in local searches.
 Local searches are becoming increasingly popular.
 In fact, over a two-year period, there was over a 900% increase in mobile searches for ‘near me today/tonight’ (Think with Google, 2018).

 What is local SEO?